Divk-Ashwin/Divk-Ashwin/README.md

-# Hi there, I'm Ashwin Divakaruni 👋
+# Hi there, I'm Divakaruni Naga Ashwin 👋

 **Welcome to my GitHub!
 I'm a Computer Science Engineering (CSE) student passionate about technology, programming, and problem-solving.**